phonometrica/phonometrica/docs/scripting/tutorial/getting_started.rst

 Array
 ~~~~~

+An ``Array`` is a one or two dimension numeric array.
+Elements along each dimension start at 1 and can be negative.
-An ``Array`` is a two-dimensional numeric array (i.e. a matrix).
-Elements in a matrix are accessed with a set of two indices, noted *(i, j)*,
+(Negative indices start from the end of the dimension.)
+Two-dimensional arrays are accessed with a pair of indices noted *(i, j)*,
 where *i* represents the *i* th row and *j* represents the *j* th column.
-Indices in each dimension start at 1 and can be negative.
-(Negative indices start from the end of the dimension.)

-You can create a new array by passing the number of rows and columns to the constructor.
+You can create a new array by passing the size of each dimension to the constructor.
 For instance, here is how to create an array containing 3 rows and 4 columns:

 .. code:: phon